Skip to main content

 info

-Currently, we only have a solution for GitHub actions, but the same mechanism can be applied to other CI environments by setting the MOON_NODE_VERSION environment variable.
+This example is only for GitHub actions, but the same mechanism can be applied to other CI environments.

 Reporting run results